 Pass/Fail Grading Option.
 Pass/fail grading may not be elected for courses applied toward the major.

 Minor in Mathematics.
 Designed either to complement another major or to be pursued for its own sake, the minor in mathematics provides a structure for obtaining a significant depth in mathematical study.

 The minor in mathematics consist of:

-1) MATH 105 and 106 (successful completion of only MATH 106, or of MATH 206, satisfies this requirement, even if no course credit has been granted by Bates);
+Successful completion of only MATH 106, or of MATH 206, satisfies this requirement, even if no course credit has been granted by Bates.

 3) Three elective mathematics courses numbered 200 or higher during a semester, or 20 or higher during Short Term, not including 360, 457, 458, or S50.

 Minor Courses Taken Elsewhere.
 No courses outside the mathematics department can be counted toward the mathematics minor.
 At least one of the three elective courses must be taken at Bates.

 Pass/Fail Grading Option.
 Pass/fail grading may not be elected for courses applied toward the minor in mathematics.